Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models: From Ensembles to Cascades

 Given the $n$ models $\{M_i\}$ in a cascade, we also need $(n-1)$ thresholds $\{t_i\}$ on the confidence score.
 We can flexibly control the trade-off between the computation and accuracy of a cascade through thresholds $\{t_i\}$.

-We determine the thresholds $\{t_i\}$ based on the target FLOPS or accuracy on validation images.
-Note that The thresholds are determined after all models are trained.
-We only need the logits of validation images to determine $\{t_i\}$, so computing the cascade for a specific choice of thresholds is fast.
-Therefore we can select the thresholds by enumerating all possible combinations for $\{t_i\}$.
+We determine the thresholds $\{t_i\}$ based on the target FLOPs or accuracy on validation images.
+In practice, we find such thresholds via grid search, \ie, enumerating all possible combinations for $\{t_i\}$.
+Note that the thresholds are determined after all models are trained.
+We only need the logits of validation images to determine $\{t_i\}$, so computing the cascade performance for a specific choice of thresholds is fast, which makes grid search computationally possible.
 As $t_i$ is a real number, we make sure two trials of $t_i$ are sufficiently different by only considering the percentiles of confidence scores as possible values.
-When $n > 2$, there might be multiple choices of $\{t_i\}$ that can give the target FLOPS or accuracy.
-In that case, we choose $\{t_i\}$ that gives the higher accuracy or fewer FLOPS.
-Many choices for $\{t_i\}$ can be easily ruled out as the FLOPS or accuracy of a cascade changes monotonically with respect to any threshold $t_i$.
+When $n > 2$, there might be multiple choices of $\{t_i\}$ that can give the target FLOPs or accuracy.
+In that case, we choose $\{t_i\}$ that gives the higher accuracy or fewer FLOPs.
+Many choices for $\{t_i\}$ can be easily ruled out as the FLOPs or accuracy of a cascade changes monotonically with respect to any threshold $t_i$.

-In practice, we often want the accuracy of a cascade to match the accuracy of a solitary model.
-To do that, we determine the thresholds such that the cascade matches the accuracy of the solitary model on \textit{validation} images.
-Such thresholds usually enable the cascade to have a similar \textit{test} accuracy with the solitary model.
+In practice, we often want the accuracy of a cascade to match the accuracy of a single model.
+To do that, we determine the thresholds such that the cascade matches the accuracy of the single model on \textit{validation} images.
+Such thresholds usually enable the cascade to have a similar \textit{test} accuracy to the single model.

 For ImageNet, we randomly select $\sim$25k training images and exclude them from training.
-We use these held-out training images to determine the thresholds and select models for a cascade (solving Eq.~1 or Eq.~2) in the following experiments.
+We use these held-out training images to determine the confidence thresholds.
 The final accuracy is computed on the original ImageNet validation set.